Dentistry For Children

 A visit to our office in Canton will not be the frightening experience you may remember or have heard of from other parents.
 We have specially designed our space to be a fun and welcoming place for children.
 Your child’s reaction to his or her first visit to the dentist may surprise you.

 Feel free to give us a call at (330) 493-3940 if you have any questions or concerns about preparing your child for his or her first visit.
-You can even come by during our office hours to take a tour and see if Drs.
-Henzel & Smith is the right fit for your child.
+You can even come by during our office hours to take a tour and see if Henzel Smith Family Dentistry is the right fit for your child.